 What is TensorFlow?

-TensorFlow is an open source software library for numerical computation using data-flow graphs.
-It was originally developed by the Google Brain Team within Google’s Machine Intelligence research organization for machine learning and deep neural networks research, but the system is general enough that it is applicable in a wide variety of other domains as well.
-It reached version 1.0 in February 2017, and has continued rapid development, with 21,000+ commits thus far, many from outside contributors.
+TensorFlow is an open-source software library for numerical computation using data-flow graphs.
+It was developed by the Google Brain Team within Google’s Machine Intelligence research organization.
+It was created for Machine Learning and Deep Neural Network research, but the system can apply to a wide variety of other domains as well.
+It reached version 1.0 in February 2017 and has continued rapid development since.
+Currently, the platform has 21,000+ commits, with many from outside contributors.

-TensorFlow allows developers to create dataflow graphs—structures that describe how data moves through a graph, or a series of processing nodes.
-Each node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array, or tensor.
+TensorFlow allows developers to create dataflow graphs.
+These are structures describing how data moves through a graph, or a series of processing nodes.
+Each node in the graph represents a mathematical operation.
+Each connection or edge between nodes is a multidimensional data array, or tensor.

-TensorFlow provides all of this for the programmer by way of the Python language.
+TensorFlow provides this using the Python language.
 Python is easy to learn and work with, and provides convenient ways to express how high-level abstractions can be coupled together.
-Nodes and tensors in TensorFlow are Python objects, and TensorFlow applications are themselves Python applications.
+Nodes and tensors in TensorFlow are Python objects.
+TensorFlow applications are themselves Python applications.

-The actual math operations, however, are not performed in Python.
-The libraries of transformations that are available through TensorFlow are written as high-performance C++ binaries.
-Python just directs traffic between the pieces, and provides high-level programming abstractions for hooking them together.
+The actual math operations, though, are not performed using Python.
+The transformations available through TensorFlow are written as high-performance C++ binaries.
+Python directs traffic between the pieces, providing high-level programming abstractions hooking them together.

-TensorFlow applications can be run on almost any target that’s convenient: a local machine, a cluster in the cloud, iOS and Android devices, CPUs or GPUs.
-If you use Google’s own cloud, you can run TensorFlow on Google’s custom TensorFlow Processing Unit (TPU) silicon for further acceleration.
-The resulting models created by TensorFlow, though, can be deployed on almost any device where they will be used to serve predictions.
+Applications can run on almost any target most convenient to the programmer.
+These could include a local machine, a cluster in the cloud, iOS and Android devices, CPUs or GPUs.
+Using Google’s cloud, the platform can run on their custom TensorFlow Processing Unit (TPU) for further acceleration.
+Models created by Tensorflow can be deployed on almost any device where they will be used to serve predictions.